loomnetwork/loom-sdk-documentation/docs/extdev-transfer-gateway.md

 ## Token transfer from `extdev` to `Rinkeby`

-Here's how you can transfer an ERC721 token back to `Rinkeby`:
+The ERC721 tokens can be transferred back to `Rinkeby` using the `withdraw-token` command.
 ```bash
 # transfer a token to Rinkeby
 node ./gateway-cli.js withdraw-token 1